Calibrated inference: statistical inference that accounts for both sampling uncertainty and distributional uncertainty

-Considerations of model stability have emerged in Bayesian statistics \citep{box1980sampling,skene1986bayesian}, causal inference \citep{leamer1983let,lalonde1986evaluating,rosenbaum1987role,imbens2015causal} and in discussions about the data science lifecycle \citep{yu2013stability,steegen2016increasing,yu2020veridical}.
+Considerations of model stability have emerged in Bayesian statistics \citep{box1980sampling,skene1986bayesian}, causal inference \citep{leamer1983let,lalonde1986evaluating,rosenbaum1987role,imbens2015causal} and in discussions about the data science life-cycle \citep{yu2013stability,steegen2016increasing,yu2020veridical}.
 Using different estimation strategies is commonly recommended to corroborate a causal hypothesis \citep{freedman1991statistical,rosenbaum2010evidence,karmakar2019integrating}.
 In particular, to evaluate omitted variable bias, it is a common recommendation to consider the between-estimator variation of several adjusted regressions \citep{oster2019unobservable}.
 Sensitivity analysis bounds the influence of confounders that have been omitted in a regression or matching procedure and has played an influential role in increasing trustworthiness of causal inference from observational data \citep{cornfield1959smoking,rosenbaum1983assessing,vanderweele2017sensitivity}.
 It has been argued that causal mechanisms are expected to lead to stable associations across settings, if the same mechanism is shared across settings.
 Based on this observation, stability principles have been employed to discover causal relationships based on heterogeneous data sets \citep{peters2016causal,rothenhausler2015backshift,buhlmann2020invariance,pfister2021stabilizing}.
 Stability principles are heavily used in machine learning, often with the goal of variance reduction.
 For example, some tree-based methods employ feature bagging, which can be seen as averaging over differently specified prediction models \citep{breiman1996bagging,breiman2001random}.
 Dropout in neural networks is another form of algorithm perturbation \citep{srivastava2014dropout}.
 Distributional uncertainty sets based on $f$-divergences have been linked to distributionally robust optimization \citep{ben2013robust,duchi2021statistics}.
 In the context of prediction under distribution shift, stability or invariance principles have been employed to learn prediction mechanisms that generalize to new settings \citep{schoelkopf2012,zhang2013domain,rojas2015causal,heinze2021conditional,rothenhausler2021anchor}.
-Quasi-likelihoods \citep{wedderburn1974quasi} are a way to allow greater variability in the data then what is expected from the model.
+Quasi-likelihoods \citep{wedderburn1974quasi} are a way to allow greater variability in the data than what is expected from the model.
 However, uncertainty quantification in quasi-likelihoods still only deals with sampling uncertainty, while we aim to quantify uncertainty due to both sampling and distributional uncertainty.
-As we show in the appendix, the considered perturbation model implies equicorrelated data marginally.
-Thus, there is a connection between our perturbation model and the problem of inference in network data \citep{lee2021network}.
-The main difference between our approach and other approaches is that we do not model the network structure itself; instead dependencies arise through a symmetric perturbation scheme.